v3gard/opencv_tictactoe_engine/README.md

 1. Improve detection
 2. ~Fully integrate with opencv and camera~
 3. ~Test with Dobot robot~
-4. Implement minimax AI algorithm
+4. ~Implement minimax AI algorithm~ Thanks to vegardtve
 5. Dobot mode only supports the player being X at the moment.
 Increase support for O.
 6. Make Dobot return pieces afterwards.